NIPs nostr improvement proposals

 "relays": ["wss://relay1","wss://relay2"...],

-"nostrconnect_url": "https://remote-signer-domain.com/<nostrconnect>"
+"nostrconnect_url": "https://remote-signer-domain.example/<nostrconnect>"

 }